A singular focus and taking calculated risks results in acceptances at Kellogg and Booth

 When I felt ready to pursue a business education, I came to The Red Pen ready to apply in 2015.
 To my surprise, I was advised to stay in my current position for another 12 to 18 months and invest more of my energy there before attempting the rigors of the application cycle.
 In hindsight, that advice proved to be the right guidance; when I returned to The Red Pen a year later, I was truly ready to frame my experiences and abilities in a holistic and effective way.

 Following a structured framework allowed me to explore my own reasons for wanting an MBA, and helped me find schools that would challenge me and help me continue to grow.
-Having been accepted to both Kellogg and Booth, I know that whatever school I chose, it will be the right one for me.
+Having been accepted to both Kellogg and Booth, I know that whatever school I choose, it will be the right one for me.
 My business school path, just like everything else in my life, is the one I’ve chosen for myself.